Claremont Fan Court School

-Claremont Fan Court School is a co-educational independent school, for pupils from 2½ to 18 years.
+Claremont Fan Court School is a co-educational private day school for pupils from 2 to 18 years.
 Situated outside Esher, in Surrey, sixteen miles from London, it is located on the grounds of the Claremont Estate.
 It is a member of the Society of Heads, the Independent Schools Council (ISC) and the Independent Association of Prep Schools (IAPS).

 History

 Claremont Estate (1708-1919)

 The first house to be built on the Claremont Estate was Vanbrugh House in 1708 by Sir John Vanbrugh.
-In 1714 it was bought by the Earl of Clare (from which the name Claremont is derived) who later became the Duke of Newcastle.
+In 1714 it was bought by John Holles, 4th Earl of Clare (from whom the name Claremont is derived) who was later created Duke of Newcastle.
 Many notable residents have lived on the estate since, including: Lord Clive of India, Princess Charlotte and Prince Leopold, Princess (later Queen Victoria), King Louis Philippe and Queen Marie-Amélie, and the Duke and Duchess of Albany.
 The grounds too have been sculpted by several notable architects, including Vanbrugh, Capability Brown and William Kent.
 Throughout this period many changes were made to the buildings and grounds of the estate.